 I had managed to avoid Cliff, one of my closest friends, for almost three months.
 All my excuses seemed legitimate to him, but not attending his birthday dinner had caused him some hurt, and surprised and confused our mutual friends.
 I managed to smooth it over with him the next day.
 Well, to a certain extent anyway.
 That kind of damage leaves scars despite verbal assurances to the contrary.
 I heard about Cliff’s birthday night quite a lot from my group of friends.
-Apparently it was a really fun night and many new inside jokes were created.
+Apparently, it was a really fun night and many new inside jokes were created.
 I tried to laugh and seem entertained as my friends recounted this jovial occasion of friends bonding, but I was pretending.
 Again.
-I knew I made the choice to miss out, granted I made the choice literally against my will, but I made it nonetheless.
-Consequently I felt somewhat jealous of their fun.
+I knew I made the choice to miss out, granted I made the choice literally against my will, but it was made nonetheless.
+Consequently, I felt somewhat jealous of their fun.
 I had missed out.
 Again.

 I had missed out and was missing out on so much.
 On all these small experiences that I, at one time, cherished and reflected happily upon in the many pictures my picture-happy friend, Molly, would take.
 I was in fewer and fewer of those pictures now.
 The snapshots of those vividly captured moments of happy living that turn into cherished memories.
 I was cheating myself out of the experiences those cherished moments are derived from.
 I was missing out on creating new memories ever more frequently.
 I was missing out on life.
 I was missing out.
 I was missing.
 I was.
 I needed to get back into present tense.
 I needed to be present.
-I now was and I needed to be.
+I now was when I needed to be.